How to Install PVC Forever ShuttersTM on Siding with Hinges

 shutters for your window.
 The difference is as follows (read and see

-1. Generic shutter sizing: Simply going with the same width shutter on every window, typically 15"
+1. Generic or standard shutter widths and sizes: Simply going with the same width shutter on every window, typically 15"

 2. Custom outdoor shutter sizing: Getting composite exterior shutters to match the size of the window or in